Zurn Elkay Water price target raised to $39 from $37 at Baird

-Baird analyst Michael Halloran raised the firm’s price target on Zurn Elkay Water (ZWS) to $39 from $37 and keeps a Neutral rating on the shares.
-The company modestly exceeded expectations and raised the low end of guidance, the firm notes, highlighting that estimates are tracking higher as end markets prove resilient in a choppy environment and margin performance is strong.
-Signs of end market reacceleration are emerging for the second half of 2025/2026 and Drinking Water trends continue to be healthy.
-Balance sheet is well positioned for M&A. That said, Baird believes the positive execution is reflected in the current share price, and risk/reward feels limited until more pronounced end market reacceleration materializes.
+Baird raised the firm’s price target on Zurn Elkay Water (ZWS) to $39 from $37 and keeps a Neutral rating on the shares.
+The firm said they modestly exceeded expectations and raised the low end of guidance.
+Estimates are tracking higher as end markets prove resilient in a choppy environment and margin performance is strong.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>